ankraft/ACME-oneM2M-CSE/docs/ACMEScript-functions.md

 The `while` function implements a loop functionality.

 A `while` loop continues to run when the first *guard* s-expression evaluates to *true*.
 Then the *body* s-expression is evaluated.
 After this the *guard* is evaluated again and the the loops continues or the `while` function returns.

+The boolean guard can be any s-expression that evaluates to a boolean value or *nil*, or a list or a string. *nil* values, empty lists, or zero-length strings evaluate to *false*, or to *true* otherwise.

 The `while` function returns the result of the last evaluated s-expression in the *body*.